Puppy Training Tips: 7 Common Mistakes You Should Avoid

 Teach Your Pup to Come

 Out of all the basic dog obedience commands your pup should master, learning to come can save your pup’s life.
 Imagine if your puppy slips out of his leash and is running towards a busy roadway.
-It is imperative that the young dog react quickly when you say, “come”.
+It is imperative that the young dog react quickly when you say, “Come”.

 This is called basic recall training.
 Have a friend hold your pup on one side of the room.
 You can then walk to the other side of the room.
 Call the pup using the ‘come’ command.